-Anticipated Output(s) or Deliverables(s): An updated database for storing program-generated data and outputting it in formats that support easy sharing of the data through CEDEN.
-Calculated metrics for bioassessment data that can be easily utilized by the CCRWQCB and others to assess TMDLs, 303(d) status, etc.
+Anticipated Output(s) or Deliverables(s): Calculated metrics for bioassessment data that can be easily utilized by the CCRWQCB and others to assess TMDLs, 303(d) status, etc.

 Estimated Milestones: Submittal of program data to CEDEN semi-annually.
-Inclusion of program data in SWRCB data solicitation to assess 303(d) status, date TBD.
-Database update complete by end of FY24.
-CSCI calculation expected to be complete in fall 2024.
+Inclusion of program data in SWRCB data solicitation to assess 303(d) status in October 2024.
+CSCI calculation expected to be complete in fall 2025.